-If you’ve looked over some of this website’s interior pages, you may have discovered my Pictures page.
+If you’ve looked over some of this website’s interior pages, you may have discovered my Photos page.
 The point of this page is that I dislike those silly stock photos of fake people pretending to work.
-These photos are often on websites, newsletters & aptly parodied on shows like Family Guy (20-second clip).
+These photos are often on websites, newsletters & aptly parodied on shows like Family Guy.
 My website has photos of real people at work.
 Mainly, these are photos of deceased relatives working in their own businesses.
 They have relevancy to me & my work.

 Because these photos date back to the early 1900′s & are of real people, historians, writers & biographers have contacted me about them.
 Recently, Emily Victorson, co-founder & publisher) of Allium Press of Chicago (slogan: Rescuing Chicago from Capone…one book at a time) asked my permission to use one of my photos as part of a companion piece to a new novel.
 She used the photo of my my great-great grandfather Meyer Levinson standing in front of his butcher shop on Maxwell Street in Chicago sometime between 1903—1909, before Maxwell Street became a world renown shopping destination in Chicago.
 More about the photo is available here.

 The novel is “Her Mother’s Secret.”
 The below description is from Allium.

 Fifteen-year-old Sarah, the daughter of Jewish immigrants, wants nothing more than to become an artist.
 But as she spreads her wings she must come to terms with the secrets that her family is only beginning to share with her.

 Replete with historical details that vividly evoke Chicago in the 1890s, this moving coming-of-age story is set against the backdrop of a vibrant, turbulent city.
 Sarah moves between two very different worlds—the colorful immigrant neighborhood surrounding Hull House and the sophisticated, elegant World’s Columbian Exposition.